JGJP/ydkjs-notes/up & going/ch2-IntoJavascript.md

 This linkage may seem like a strange feature of the language.
 The most common way this feature is used -- and I would argue, abused -- is to try to emulate/fake a "class" mechanism with "inheritance."

 But a more natural way of applying prototypes is a pattern called "behavior delegation," where you intentionally design your linked objects to be able to *delegate* from one to the other for parts of the needed behavior.

+## Old & New

+There are two main techniques you can use to "bring" the newer JavaScript stuff to the older browsers: polyfilling and transpiling.